dk546/nl-grocery-aggregator/README.md

 ### My Basket
 - **Dashboard Layout**: Two-column layout with basket table centered and side summaries
-- **Top Metrics Band**: Quick overview of items, total cost, retailers, and healthy items count
+- **Top Metrics Band**: Quick overview of items, total cost, retailers, healthy items count, and weekly budget usage
+  - **Weekly Budget Projection**: Shows percentage of typical weekly budget used based on household profile
+  - Budget hint displayed below metrics when household profile is set
 - **Shopping Cart Management**:
   - View, manage, and remove items from your basket
   - Edit quantities directly in the table
   - Remove items via checkboxes or by setting quantity to 0
   - Update basket button to apply all changes at once
+- **Smart Suggestions** (new):
+  - Automatically analyzes basket items to find cheaper or healthier alternatives
+  - Shows up to 3 suggestions in the side column
+  - Each suggestion displays:
+    - Icon (💶 for cheaper alternatives, 🥦 for healthier alternatives)
+    - Current item → Alternative item swap
+    - Estimated savings amount
+    - Health improvement delta (if applicable)
+  - Suggestions are computed in real-time using the same savings logic as Savings Finder
+  - Gracefully handles errors (suggestions are a nice-to-have feature)
 - **Savings Finder**:
   - Analyze current basket items to find cheaper alternatives
   - See potential savings amount